DETAILED ACTION

 b) a memory subsystem communicatively coupled to the at least one processor, the memory subsystem storing instructions which, when executed by the at least one processor, cause the at least one processor to perform operations comprising:

-1) accessing one or more first data structures comprising:
+1) accessing, by c) a bus system from d) a data store, one or more first data structures comprising:

-a plurality of first data sets regarding a plurality of entities, wherein each of the first data sets represents measurements of one or more physiological parameters of the plurality of entities, wherein a machine transmitting the data structures determines that the system accessing them is authorized to access them, and
+a plurality of first data sets regarding a plurality of entities, wherein each of the first data sets represents measurements of one or more physiological parameters of the plurality of entities, and

 one or more health-related attributes of the plurality of entities;

-2) determining a first subset of the first data sets based on the one or more health-related attributes of the plurality of entities;
+3a) determining, by the data filtration tool of the executable measurement unit determination software, a first subset of the first data sets based on the one or more health-related attributes of the plurality of entities; and

-4) accessing one or more second data structures comprising:
+4) accessing, a bus system from a data store, one or more second data structures comprising:

 one or more second data sets regarding one or more target entities,